hollowdoor/penumbra/README.md

 Penumbra tasks can now return a value available to dependent tasks as arguments.

 `pen.exec` without arguments does nothing.
+The returned promise resolves to `null`.

 Auto running is more consistent.